gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 The royal collar mutters in my ear.
 Something, something from years ago—it remembers, even if no one else in Coriandel does.
 I glance at the report again.
 The woman's name is Eleñima.
-I put my hand on the red string that hangs near my desk and pull it three times.
+I put my hand on the red string that hangs near my desk and pull it.
 Somewhere below me, a drum thumps.
 I set the report aside and pick up the next one.

 I am halfway through cost estimates for reinforcing the city's eastern aqueduct when the door opens.
 "Eleñima," I say.
 "Supply clerk's sister-by-marriage.